-In the event that the Medical Laboratory Technology Program at Pierpont Community and Technical College would close, any student currently enrolled in program specific courses or in the process of completing the program would be allowed to complete the necessary didactic and clinical courses to finish their degree.
+If the Medical Laboratory Technology Program at the Advanced Technology Center of Pierpont Community and Technical College would close, any student currently enrolled in program specific courses or in the process of completing the program would be allowed to complete the necessary didactic and clinical courses to finish their degree.
 New students would not be accepted into the program.
 The MLT program has prepared the following general plan addressing a temporary or permanent program closure.

-Additional preparations have been made through the creation of a shared drive which is inclusive of all MLT program course materials.
-The MLT shared drive is accessible remotely by MLT faculty and college administration and will allow continuous operation of program courses at an alternate location.
-In the event of a temporary or permanent program closure, a detailed plan will be submitted to NAACLS within 30 days of the official announcement of closure.
+- Preparations have been made through the creation of a shared drive which is inclusive of all MLT program course materials. - The MLT shared drive is accessible remotely by MLT faculty and college administration and will allow continuous operation of program courses at an alternate location. - In the event of a temporary or permanent program closure, a detailed plan will be submitted to NAACLS within 30 days of the official announcement of closure.

-In the event that there is a catastrophic event and the MLT coursework could not be delivered at the Advanced Technology campus, an attempt would be made to continue courses through the use of technology providing that infrastructure were operational.

-Laboratory locations would be sought for the student laboratory portion of the curriculum at regional sites such as the Caperton, MTech and Braxton.
-If these campuses are also incapacitated, attempts will be made to accommodate courses at clinical affiliates.

-In the event that a catastrophic event would interfere with the operation of a clinical affiliate, attempts would be made to place students at other functioning clinical sites for completion of their education.
-If the college cannot provide courses due to the catastrophic event, the MLT program will reach out to other MLT programs in West Virginia for assistance in providing the current MLT students with the opportunity to complete their education.
+- If there is a catastrophic event and the MLT coursework could not be delivered at the Advanced Technology campus, an attempt would be made to continue courses using technology, providing that infrastructure were operational. - Laboratory locations would be sought for the student laboratory portion of the curriculum at regional sites such as the Caperton Center or Braxton.
+If these campuses are also incapacitated, attempts will be made to accommodate courses at clinical affiliates. - If a regional catastrophic event occurred, which would interfere with the operation of a clinical affiliate, attempts would be made to place students at other functioning clinical sites for completion of their education. - If the college cannot provide courses due to the catastrophic event, the MLT program will reach out to other MLT programs in West Virginia for assistance in providing the current MLT students with the opportunity to complete their education.